 Confetti cannons are an exciting way to end the year!
 Kids can make simple individual ones, or challenge your class to work as a group and build a massive one!
-Shred up all those worksheets to make your confetti (this can be incredibly therapeutic for kids too after a stressful year!), or you can fill your cannon with native wild flower seeds or bird seeds.
+Shred up all those worksheets to make your confetti (this can be incredibly therapeutic for kids too after a stressful year!).
 At the end of your celebration have everyone set off their confetti cannons at once for an epic end to the school year no one will forget!

 Fireworks – But Smaller

 Along with the confetti cannon, another great celebration item is fireworks.
 In this activity we create a mini fireworks display using a simple chemical reaction.
 The snap, crackle, pop of the reaction is fantastic!